anh-ld/nho/README.md

 - Run tests: `bun test`

 ### Notice
-- **Avoid** using these below properties inside Nho Component since they are reversed Nho's properties.
+- **Avoid** using these below properties inside Nho Component since they are reversed Nho's properties

 ```